1862 Mankato mass execution: Execution

 The execution was public, on a square platform designed to drop from under the condemned.
+According to a witness, "As the last moment rapidly approached, they each called out their name and shouted in their native language: 'I’m here!
+I’m here!'"
 The gallows was built around the outside of the square with ten nooses per side.
 After the regimental surgeons pronounced the men dead, they were buried en masse in an unfrozen sand bar of the Minnesota River.
 Before they were buried, an unknown person nicknamed "Dr. Sheardown" possibly removed some of the prisoners' skin.
 Despite having a large guard force posted at the grave-site, all of the bodies were exhumed and taken away the first night.

 At least three Dakota leaders escaped north to the Red River Colony.
 In January 1864, Little Six and Medicine Bottle were kidnapped, drugged and taken back across the border to Fort Pembina, where they were arrested by Major Edwin A. C. Hatch.
 Hatch's Independent Battalion of Cavalry took the two chiefs to Fort Snelling, where they were tried and later hanged in November 1865.
 Little Leaf managed to evade capture.

 Monument indicating where the thirty-eight Dakota were hanged following the U.S.–Dakota War of 1862, Mankato, Minnesota.
 Placed in 1912, it was removed in 1971.

 Medical aftermath

 Because of the high demand for cadavers for anatomical study, several doctors wanted to obtain the bodies after the execution.
-The grave was reopened in the night and the bodies were distributed among the doctors, a practice common in the era.
+The grave was reopened in the night and the bodies were distributed among the doctors.
 William Worrall Mayo received the body of Maȟpiya Akan Nažiŋ (Stands on Clouds), also known as "Cut Nose".
 Mayo brought the body of Maȟpiya Akan Nažiŋ to Le Sueur, Minnesota, where he dissected it in the presence of medical colleagues.
 Afterward, he had the skeleton cleaned, dried and varnished.
 Mayo kept it in an iron kettle in his home office.
 His sons received their first lessons in osteology based on this skeleton.

 In 1998, the identifiable remains of Maȟpiya Akan Nažiŋ and other Dakota were returned by the Mayo Clinic to a Dakota tribe for reburial per the Native American Graves Protection and Repatriation Act.
 The Mayo Clinic created a scholarship for a Native American student as apology for having misused the chief's body.